 I love the chippy look the statue adds to the table, keeping all the bling from getting too serious.

-These brass and crystal candlesticks were found on not-so-exotic a trip, visiting my daughter at school in Bloomington, Indiana.
+These brass and crystal candlesticks were found on a not-so-exotic trip, visiting my daughter at school in Indiana.

 And always, on my tables, Ralph Lauren’s glen plaid goblets…

 The goal was to meld varied elements to come up with a cohesive looking table that’s maybe just a little bit out of the ordinary.
 If some things don’t match perfectly that’s part of the beauty.

 After all, what I really want to focus on at holiday time is filling that empty nest up once again!